Tesla, Inc was introduced as an electric vehicle (EV) manufacturer in 2003.

 At the end of 2021, Tesla had sold over 2,335,000 cars, which is quite the feat for a car manufacturer that’s not very old.

-There’s your answer to “How many Teslas are on the road in 2022”, if every car sold is being used.
+There’s your answer to the question if every car sold is being used.

 After all, even though it was started in 2003-2004, it’s hardly been a household name for more than a decade.